day8/re-frame/README.md

 `dispatch` has to call the right handler.
 Handlers have to be registered.

 ```
-(regester
+(register
    :delete-item
    handle-delete)
 ```

 ### State Transition

-Above, I commented that collectievly handler represent the control layer of the application.
+Above, I commented that collectively handler represent the control layer of the application.

 A big part of what they do is to manage state transitions.
 The application is in state X, and event Y arrives, so the handler for Y was to move the app to state Z.